 A strong Michigan requires a strong economy, and a strong economy is based on jobs.
 Tom will fight for us in Lansing to ensure that every citizen has the opportunity to enter the workforce and to be paid a fair wage for their labor.
 He will fight to ensure the right of workers to form unions and bargain collectively will be protected, while job-killing restrictions like Right To Work will be repealed.
-Tom believes that a contract is a contract, and that pension promises made to retirees are inviable.
+Tom believes that a contract is a contract, and that pension promises made to retirees are inviolable.
 He will fight to grow new jobs through investing in improving Michigan’s infrastructure and public transit systems.
 This can all be achieved by ending handouts to corporate cronies and implementing a tax system that ensures the wealthiest pay their fair share.
-Tom will ensure that Michigan remains strong, and that the government will always be able to pay its bills.
+Tom will fight poverty, while ensuring that Michigan’s government will always be able to pay its bills.

 - Tom will work with businesses and the Department of Education to expand opportunities for job skills training for both school children and adults, ensuring that they can gain the soft-skills and technical know-how to compete for the jobs of the future.
 He will advocate for funding to continue the IT skills training program he helped pilot in 2011 with Congressman Hansen Clarke.